EPCompSci/ios-portfolio-Underdoneboar4/README.md

 2018-2019 Portfolio for Blake Branvold

 ### About Me (Not an App)
-My name is Blake Branvold, and this is my portfolio of everything I made
+My name is Blake Branvold, and this is my portfolio of everything I made in my 2018-19 iOS class at Eden Prairie High School.

 ### About Blake Branvold
 [About Blake Branvold](https://github.com/Underdoneboar4/About-Blake-Branvold)
 this is the very first app I made.
+It displays different images and text when buttons are pressed.
 It served as my introduction to outlet functions, action functions, labels, buttons, and the Assets folder.

 ### 5DiceRoller
 [5DiceRoller](https://github.com/Underdoneboar4/5DiceRoller)